 Usage

 This tutorial demonstrates how to integrate the RuleClassifier into your own machine learning pipeline.
-We’ll cover data preparation, model training, rule extraction, and analysis using both Decision Tree and Random Forest classifiers.
+We’ll cover data preparation, model training, rule extraction, analysis, batch prediction, and export using Decision Tree, Random Forest, and Gradient Boosting Decision Trees classifiers.

 Prerequisites